smdogroup/tacs/docs/source/examples/Example-Plate.rst

   F = np.array([0.0, 0.0, 1e4, 0.0, 0.0, 0.0])
   staticProb.addLoadToNodes(481, F, nastranOrdering=True)

-Solve problem and evaluate functions, :meth:`StaticProblem.solve <tacs.problems.StaticProblem.solve>` and :meth:`StaticProblem.evalFunctions <tacs.problems.StaticProblem.evalFunctions>`.
+Now that our problem has been setup with loads and functions we can solve it and evaluate its functions using the :meth:`StaticProblem.solve <tacs.problems.StaticProblem.solve>` and :meth:`StaticProblem.evalFunctions <tacs.problems.StaticProblem.evalFunctions>` methods, respectively.

 .. code-block:: python